Filter Results

 -

-Sexual Function in Women Undergoing Radical Cystectomy
+Sexual Function In Women Undergoing Radical Cystectomy

-Scottsdale/Phoenix, Ariz.
+Scottsdale/Phoenix, AZ

 The primary purpose of this study is to characterize pre-operative sexual function and interest in sexual activity of women undergoing radical cystectomy.